erhanfirat/combo-tree/README.md

-# ComboTree jQuery Plugin v 1.1
+# ComboTree jQuery Plugin v 1.1.1

 ComboTree is a jQuery Plugin which is a combobox item with tree structured data list and multi/single selection options and more.
 It has been developed to manage large amount of choices and multi selection property.

 ## New Features:
-- Filter is added for Multiple Selection mode.
 - MultiLevel selection is added for Multiple Selection mode.

 ## Features: